WeCanCodeIT/WCCI-Summer-2017-CLE/PracticeProblems/GoodDriver.md

 Daniel: 0 miles
 ```
 The record should include every driver listed on the account, the total number of miles driven and their average speed.
-Any trips that have a speed
+Any trips that have a speed that is less than 5 mph or greater than 100 mph, do not include them in the calculations.
+Lastly, the report should be sorted from greatest number of miles to fewest number of miles.

 ### Getting Started
 Clone the Good Driver repository.
 You will be creating your program as a console application using the cloned project.
 The text file, called `DrivingRecord.txt`, with the driving record information is already included in the solution.
 You will need to use [StreamReader](https://www.dotnetperls.com/streamreader) to read the information from the file.
 You should output your calculations as a record to the console window.

+### Expectations
+Your code should be clean and well-organized.
+You should take an Object Oriented Programming approach to this exercise.
+Have fun with this!